rhyslwells/Data-Archive/content/standardised/Jupyter Book.md

 date modified: 27-07-2025
 tags: [communication]
 ---
-Jupyter Book is an open-source tool that lets you build publication-quality [[documentation]] or books from Jupyter notebooks (`.ipynb`), Markdown files, and other content.
+Jupyter Book is an open-source tool that lets you build publication-quality [[Documentation]] or books from Jupyter notebooks (`.ipynb`), Markdown files, and other content.

 Examples: https://python.quantecon.org/intro.html